snowplow-devops/terraform-aws-transformer-kinesis-ec2/README.md

 A Terraform module which deploys the Transformer Kinesis service on EC2.
 If you want to use a custom AMI for this deployment you will need to ensure it is based on top of Amazon Linux 2.

+*WARNING:* Due to the ability to introduce large numbers of duplicates when scaling this application horizontally we lock the application to a single instance - if you need more throughput from this application you will need to "vertically" scale it by changing the `instance_type` to a large node type and re-applying the module.
+By default this is a `t3a.small` which should handle over 100 RPS without needing any scale-up.

 ## Telemetry

 This module by default collects and forwards telemetry information to Snowplow to understand how our applications are being used.
 No identifying information about your sub-account or account fingerprints are ever forwarded to us - it is very simple information about what modules and applications are deployed and active.